clarkfitzg/phd_research/milestones/proposals.md

 __Outcome__:
 _Represent R code in a data structure that exposes high level parallelism_

-We can think of this as an augmented abstract syntax tree (AST), so I'll refer to it here as the AAST.
+We can think of this as an augmented abstract syntax tree (AST) in the sense that I'm just thinking about taking the AST as produced by R's `parse()` function and adding more information to it.
+I'll refer to it here as the AAST.

 __Potential uses:__
-1. Detect and quantify possible levels of parallelism in large corpus of R code.
+1. Detect and quantify possible levels of parallelism in a large corpus of R code.
 1. Optimization passes at the R language level, ie. transforming a `for` loop into an `lapply()`.